-E. Managed Long-term services and supports (MLTSS)
+E. Long-term services and supports (LTSS)

-MLTSS can help you stay at home and avoid a hospital or skilled nursing facility stay.
-You have access to certain MLTSS through our plan, including skilled nursing facility care, Community Based Adult Services (CBAS), and Community Supports.
-Another type of MLTSS, the In Home Supportive Services program is available through your county social service agency.]
-If you meet the criteria for any of the MLTSS programs, we will help coordinate these services to ensure you have the needed care and support at home.
-You may call the MLTSS department to discuss these programs or talk to your health care provider about your care needs.
+LTSS can help you stay at home and avoid a hospital or skilled nursing facility stay.
+You have access to certain LTSS through our plan, including skilled nursing facility care, Intermediate Care Facility care, Community Based Adult Services (CBAS), and Community Supports (Such as: Long Term Care (LTC) in a nursing facility, or an intermediate care facility for developmentally disabled, Personal Care and Homemaker Services (PCHS), Respite Care, Home Modifications, Nursing Facility Transition and Diversion services).
+Another type of LTSS, the In Home Supportive Services program, is available through your county social service agency.
+If you meet the criteria for any of the LTSS programs, we will help coordinate these services to ensure you have the needed care and support at home.
+You may call the LTSS department to discuss these programs or talk to your health care provider about your care needs.